simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 - the overall change to the current account's balance; positive for an inflow to this account, negative for an outflow.

-- the current account's historic balance (if no query other than a date limit is in effect) or the running total starting from zero (otherwise), after the transaction.
+- the running historical total or period total for the current account, after the transaction.
-  Eg, these will show historic balances:

-    ```
-    $ hledger-ui
-    $ hledger-ui --begin 'this month'
-    $ hledger-ui --register checking date:2015/10
-    ```

-    while these will show a running total, since the queries are not just date limits:

-    ```
-    $ hledger-ui checking
-    $ hledger-ui --begin 'this month' desc:market
-    $ hledger-ui --register checking --cleared
-    ```
+This can be toggled with `H`.
+Similar to the accounts screen, the historical total is affected by transactions (filtered by the filter query) before the report start date, while the period total is not.
+If the historical total is not disturbed by a filter query, it will be the running historical balance you would see on a bank register for the current account.

-The register screen normally shows transactions in the current account and any of its subaccounts (inclusive mode).
+If the accounts screen was in tree mode, the register screen will include transactions from both the current account and its subaccounts.
-If it was entered from the accounts screen in flat mode, where the selected account was not depth-clipped and therefore was showing its subaccount-excluding balance, the register too will omit the transactions of subaccounts (exclusive mode).
-This means the register always shows the transactions responsible for the balance being displayed on the accounts screen.
+If the accounts screen was in flat mode, and a non-depth-clipped account was selected, the register screen will exclude transactions from subaccounts.
+In other words, the register always shows the transactions responsible for the period balance shown on the accounts screen.
+As on the accounts screen, this can be toggled with `F`.

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are